jbhoot/poc-json-to-atom-feed/README.md

 I have to say, though, while its problems also exist in other languages, for a relatively modern language, these problems should not have existed in Go.
 For example, the lack of distinction between value receiver and pointer receiver of a method at a call-site is basically a ticking time bomb in a codebase.
 Heck, that part of the Go tour slowed my pace to a crawl.
 I may be over-reacting.
 All of these may be beginner niggles, to be gotten used to over the course of time.

 On the other hand, the printers (e.g., `fmt.Println`) are cool.

 ### Implementation log

 No packages to install!
 Golang's stdlib has all I need - os, file path, json, xml operations.
 And neatly organised too! `Getwd()` to get current working directory is rightly inside `os` package, while `Join()` to join paths is rightly resides in `path/filepath`.

-Just got bit by the lowercase-as-private field convention right away.
-The fields in JSON file are of course all in lowercase. `Unmarshal()`, without any error, successfully produces empty structs.
-I had to Google to find out the JSON tag syntax.
+Just wasted 10 minutes thanks to the lowercase-as-private field convention right away.
+The fields in JSON file are, of course, all in lowercase.
+So, that's how I named the corresponding fields in Go's struct. `Unmarshal()`, _without any error_, successfully produces empty structs.
+Now I understand why an explicit _export_ keyword is way better than this implicit convention.
+A bit of experience with Go code should alleviate this problem though.

-Tagging Go struct with xml attributes looks more work than its counterpart in Scala.
+Tagging Go struct with xml attributes was more work than its counterpart in Scala.
 The tagging approach also doesn't reveal the actual heirarchy of the XML document visually.
 Both OCaml and Scala have better (admittedly, non-stdlib) tools for that.

+Also, the strongly-typed function-based approach to building XML document in OCaml and Scala trumps the stringly-typed tag-based approach to the same in Go, where I spent 10 minutes to figure out why I wasn't getting the tag structure I wanted.

 I had to create two structs to represent an Entry - one for JSON, another for XML.
 Unlike Scala and OCaml, I couldn't find a way to reconcile the fact, within a single datatype, that an entry's url resides at top-level in JSON structure, and as an attribute in a tag `<link href=""></link>` in XML structure.

 I don't really mind the OOP-like `x.method` syntax.
 I think its the lack of this syntax in OCaml that it has to end up using a bulkier `|>` pipe syntax.
 For example, moonbitlang, despite not being an OOP language, uses a `.` based syntax.

 Producing an indented XML is as easy as specifying another argument in the `Marshal()` function!
 I didn't find one in OCaml and Scala readily.

+Incorrect xml tags failed silently.
+For example, `xml:author>name` should have been `xml:"author>name"`.
+I felt a warning was warranted at least.

 ### Conclusion